Skip to content

 Installing the RCPCH Digital Growth Charts React Component

-The API and the charting component have been built to work together, but exist separately.
-The RCPCH Digital Growth Charts APIcalculation endpoint returns centiles and SDS against children's growth measurements in the form of a structured JSON Measurement
+The API and the charting component are built to work together but ship separately.
+The API calculation endpoint returns centiles and SDS for a child's growth measurements as a structured JSON Measurement object.
+The React Component Library takes that response as a prop and renders it as a familiar growth chart.

-Currently the RCPCH Digital Growth Charts React Component Library do not support mobile screens.
-It is likely that chart visualisation will need to be reimagined for the smaller screen.
-This is on the RCPCH roadmap.
+The component does not yet support mobile screens; chart visualisation will need to be reimagined for smaller displays, and this is on the RCPCH roadmap.

 React